I'm a licensed, mindfulness-based therapist in New York City currently providing online therapy during this social distancing period.

 What I Bring to Therapy

-As a senior staff therapist at Citron Hennessey Private Therapy, I aim to provide a warm, professional and safe space where you can learn to better handle your emotional or psychological pain, while developing the skills and resources to make positive changes in your life.
+I aim to provide a warm, professional and safe space where you can learn to better handle your emotional or psychological pain, while developing the skills and resources to make positive changes in your life.
 We will work together to understand the ways in which your attitudes towards yourself and others may be getting in the way of your happiness and well-being.